3-Part cure to "math is boring!"

 If you have ever witnessed painful secondary math student boredom, this workshop is a must.
 Teaching math to middle and high school students is not an easy task and requires far more than the same worn out “tricks” to motivate students.
 This interactive, and highly-engaging workshop addresses the needs and solutions for sustainable motivation that lasts all year long.

-What most educators don’t know is that the brain is naturally wired for three universal motivators.
+What most educators don’t know is that the brain is naturally wired with several universal motivators.
 The guessing game of “How can I motivate these teens/tweens to learn math?” is officially over!
-Tap into one of these three and even the most apathetic math students will be taking action.
+Tap into one of these natural motivators and even the most apathetic math students will be taking action.

 In short, this workshop addresses one of the brain’s most critical needs when it comes to being ready to learn – the learner’s state.
 A student in an unmotivated state (boredom, fear, anxiety, etc.) will continue to struggle and underachieve.
 On the other hand, students in a motivated state (we’ll break down 7 of them) will produce incredible results.
 This fundamental shift in teacher thinking – toward the learner’s state – is likely the secret to alleviating most of the frustration around math achievement at your school.